 Over the coming weeks, months, and years, I will write more in this blog about traveling with your family.
 I will introduce you to new experiences, provide helpful tips and hints, and help you discover ways to create wonderful, lasting memories with your family.

 I will also introduce you to my other specialty, that of romantic travel.
-If you would like to learn more about family or romance travel or receive my monthly newsletter, please press the button below, which will take you to my Contact page.
+If you would like to learn more about family or romance travel or receive my monthly newsletter, please click here for my Contact page.